19hours/sg-statutes/Acts/Income Tax Act.md

 (2) Subsection (1) shall continue to apply to a container investment enterprise the approval of which has expired or been withdrawn, but which continues to derive income of the type referred to in subsection (1) in relation to a container acquired before or during the period of approval of the enterprise, provided that the enterprise has by the date of the expiry or before the withdrawal of its approval fulfilled all the conditions referred to in subsection (4), and any reference in this section to an approved container investment enterprise shall be construed accordingly.

-(3) The Minister or such person as he may appoint may, at any time between 1st April 2008 and 31st March 2016, approve a container investment enterprise for the purposes of subsection (1).
+(3) The Minister or such person as he may appoint may, at any time between 1st April 2008 and 31st May 2016, approve a container investment enterprise for the purposes of subsection (1).

+[22/2011 wef 20/12/2011]

 [29/2010 wef 22/11/2010]